 I sliced a large red onion into thin slices, and chopped them just a little bit to be more fitting as a casserole topping.

 Next, I put them all in a bowl, poured on enough milk to cover, and let them soak for a few minutes.
-If you need to watch out for dairy in addition to gluten, you could probably use broth instead.
+If you need to watch out for dairy in addition to gluten, you could probably use broth instead, or even gluten free beer, as a couple of my readers have since suggested.

 This recipe shows you how to make the onions gluten free.
 If you don’t need to be gluten free, you can use regular white all-purpose flour instead of the gluten free, and if you do, just add a teaspoon sugar and an extra 1/4 tsp salt to it to give it a little bit more flavor.